Calm your IBS in just 6 weeks with Nerva

 What causes IBS?

-To understand the link between anxiety disorder and IBS, it is important to understand the cause of IBS.
+To understand the link between anxiety and IBS, it is important to understand the cause of IBS.
 Several theories have been put forward to explain the origin of IBS.
 Traumatic life events, periods of stress and food allergies and illnesses have been suggested to play a role in the development of IBS.
 Scientific theories suggest several additional factors may lead to IBS developing and persisting:

 - Altered pain perception

 - Increased gut sensitivity

 - Problems of the immune system(6)

 The method of action for IBS worsening anxiety disorder is straightforward.
 Symptoms of IBS such as cramping, bloating and abdominal pain are unpleasant and contribute to mental distress.
 These feelings of worry or concern over of IBS symptoms and unexpected flare-ups worsen the anxiety disorder.
 The financial and social stresses of IBS may also contribute to the development and persistence of anxiety.

 IBS has been shown clinically to have a devastating toll on one’s psychological state.
 One study showed 38% of IBS patients had attended multiple specialist appointments for a third or fourth opinion had experienced suicidal thoughts.
 This finding explains how anxiety is worsened by IBS.(7)

 How anxiety may cause or worsen IBS is less clear.
 It is thought that anxiety disorder and IBS are linked together by abnormal initiation of the ‘fight or flight’ response.
 In this view, people with anxiety disorder and IBS overreact to perceived sources of danger.
 These individuals may interpret both environmental cues and sensations in the gut as harmful, causing both anxiety and IBS.